Bennouhan/cmeecoursework/README.md

 ## **cmeecoursework/miniproject/**
 <br/>

-The project comprises a workflow which extracts bacterial growth data from the .csv file in the data directory, prepares it for analysis, uses it to fit various models (both linear and non-linear), then plots and further analyses those models.
+The project comprises a workflow, ecoded by /code/run_MiniProject.sh, which extracts bacterial growth data from the .csv file in the data directory, prepares it for analysis, uses it to fit various models (both linear and non-linear), then plots and further analyses those models.
 It then compiles the written report into a pdf file Ben_Nouhan_Report.pdf - please read this for further understanding of the background behind this project.